rhjhunt/keycloak_controller/README.md

-# keylock_controller
+# Ansible Collection - rhjhunt.keycloak_controller

-Ansible collection to setup RHSSO and Ansible Automation Controller
+Documentation for the collection.